Two are NOT More Fun than One: Why you should only get one puppy at a time

 MYTH: They’ll already be sad having “lost” their mother; therefore, separating pups from each other is cruel and it’s what causes them to cry the first few nights in the home.

-This is an outright falsehood.
-Dogs, like people, are designed to “leave the nest” at some point, and for domestic dogs, the best time to do so is between 7 weeks and 9 weeks.
-They are fully weaned by this time, and are ready to join a new pack: yours.
+Sounds plausible, but it’s wrong.
+Dogs, like people, do best when they “leave the nest” at a young age, and for domestic dogs, the best time to do so is between 7 weeks and 9 weeks.* They are fully weaned by this time, and are ready to join a new pack: yours.

 MYTH: Since I’m planning on having two dogs eventually, it’s better to get them both at the same time so they “grow up together.”
 Otherwise, they may fight later.

 Actually, the opposite is true.
 Sibling aggression is quite common in domestic dogs, especially 2 of the same sex (although opposite-sex sibling aggression certainly does occur).
-This type of aggression is far more common than aggression in a multi-dog household where no one is related.
-And since aggression doesn’t usually manifest itself until maturity (approx. 2 years of age), new puppy owners think it won’t happen to them.
+This type of aggression is far more common than aggression in a multi-dog household with different aged dogs where no one is related.
+And since aggression doesn’t usually manifest itself until maturity (between 1 and 2 years of age), new puppy owners think it won’t happen to them.
 “They love each other!
 They don’t want to be away from one another.
 They would never fight.”
-Often, they do.
-And by the time it starts to get bad, (or worse, deadly) the humans are attached to both dogs and will have a hard time rehoming one.
-If the aggression is pronounced, rehoming is often not even an ethical option.
-It’s far better to prevent problems than have to fix them later.

-If the pups don’t actually fight, there is probably still some tension between them, often over resources (food, toys, furniture, human affection) or space.
-One will almost always “dominate” or “bully” the other at least some of the time, which is no picnic for the “victim.”
-Or, one will become intensely possessive of the other, and be unable to be separated from him/her.
-This makes vet visits or other necessary separations very difficult.
-It is not healthy for sentient beings to become overly dependent on one another.
-What happens if one dies?
+Even if the pups don’t actually fight, there is probably still some tension between them, often over resources (food, toys, furniture, human affection) or space.
+One will almost always “dominate” or “bully” the other at least some of the time, which is no picnic for the “victim,” who never really develops fully into his or her personality because of this dichotomy.
+Sometimes, one will become intensely possessive of the other, and be unable to be separated from him/her.
+This makes vet visits and other necessary separations very difficult.
+It is not healthy for sentient beings to become overly dependent on one another, especially when this is preventable.

-It is far, far easier to acquire the one pup, train it well and let it get settled into the home and become well-behaved and relaxed, then add an unrelated companion later (preferably several months, at least).
+It is far, far easier to acquire one puppy, train it well, and let it get settled into the home and become well-behaved and relaxed, then add an unrelated companion later (6-8 months later, at least).
 Dogs are mostly very congenial, and when socialized and trained, can accept most other dogs without question, especially if a few simple directions are followed.

 MYTH: Oh, what the heck–raising 2 at once can’t be that much more work than raising one.
 Plus, I have a fenced yard, so I won’t have to actually “walk” them.